hossamzee/geoqassim/readme.md

 - Do the liking to the news and make sure that the visitor cannot like a news twice.
 - Do the printing of any page or any news.
 - Check if there is any security issues when calling route.
-- Do Rommah database tables.
+- Do Rummah database tables.
 - Prepare database seeds for inserting the values of news, pages, etc.
 - Consider updating the width of columns.
 - Snippet of news should be by words not letters.